What you will study

 Voices and texts (A150) (30 credits), which explores language use from various academic perspectives, including creative writing and English language studies; this will provide an ideal preparation for studying English at Stage 2. undergraduate.qualification.pathways.W41-3,module,A150,,1

-To complete this stage you have a choice; if you have prior experience of language study we recommend that you take another intermediate level language module in French, German or Italian.
-Alternatively you might want to study one of the Beginners’ language modules (Chinese, French, German, Italian or Welsh) or develop your academic language skills with
+To complete this stage you have a choice; if you have prior experience of language study we recommend that you take another intermediate level language module in German, Spanish or Italian.
+Alternatively you could study one of the beginners’ language modules (Chinese, German, Italian, Spanish or Welsh); develop your academic communication skills with

 Stage 2 comprises one Spanish and one English 60-credit module.

-Viento en popa: upper intermediate Spanish (L204) blends interactive online audio-visual and print resources to give you a structured overview of key aspects of life in the Spanish-speaking world today.
-Topics include: urban life, education, culture, the workplace, history, traditions and beliefs.
-You’ll also attend a residential school in Spain (or study an online alternative).
+Viento en popa: upper intermediate Spanish (L204) will expand your ability to use the language, deepen your cultural knowledge and develop your study skills.
+It uses an exciting blend of interactive online, audio-visual and print resources to give you a structured overview of key aspects of life in the Spanish-speaking world today.
+You'll study a number of topics including: lifestyle, habitat, culture, the environment, politics, science and technology.
+You'll also attend a residential school in Spain (or study an online alternative).
 On completing the module, your language proficiency will be at level B2 of the Common European Framework of Reference. undergraduate.qualification.pathways.W41-3,module,L204,,1

 Modules quoted in qualification descriptions are those that are currently available for study.
 As the